SimonFJ20/courses/compiler/chapter_4.md

 ### 4.5.10 Loop expressions

 Next, we'll implement the loop expression.
 The loop expression will repeatedly evaluate the body expression while throwing away the resulting values, until it results in breaking control flow.
-If the control flow is of type break, the loop expression itself will evalute to the break's value.
+If the control flow is of type break, the loop expression itself will evaluate to the break's value.

 ```ts
 class Evaluator {